 Be Transparent

 Top candidates often want to see pay ranges.
-If you hold back pay details, you might miss out on strong applicants.
+When compensation is not disclosed, qualified candidates may skip the listing to avoid time spent on roles that do not meet salary expectations.
 You do not have to give exact numbers.
 A clear range can keep expectations realistic.

 Offer Tangible Benefits

-Include items like health coverage, remote options, and time-off details.
+List concrete employee benefits that affect candidate decision-making, such as: health insurance coverage, remote or hybrid work options, and paid time off policies.
 People care about these practical perks.
 If you show respect for their time and well-being, they are more likely to apply.
 I’ve found that a fair approach here leads to better fits.

 Step 8: Double-Check for Accuracy